AI agent case

 Hermes Agent provider selection menu showing 20-plus LLM providers including Anthropic, OpenAI, Google Gemini, DeepSeek, and OpenRouter

 Over 20 LLM providers available at setup.
-Nous Portal is the default — it bundles 300+ models with tool use included.
+Nous Portal is the default, bundling 300+ models with tool use included.

 Hermes Agent platform selection menu showing Telegram, Slack, Discord, WhatsApp, Email, Signal, and 15 more messaging platforms